ashura666/CricHero-Clone/README.md

 - Fully responsive design (work in progress)
 - Clean HTML/CSS layout
 - Interactive elements using JavaScript
-- Optimized for mobile and desktop devices
+- Optimized for mobile and desktop devices (work in progress for mobile device)

 ---